 Computer Science is the only major that Arts and Science, Blair, or Peabody students can declare without transferring to the School of Engineering.

 If you are a student from Blair, Peabody or the College of Arts and Science and want to declare a major other than Computer Science you will need to complete an Intra-University Transfer (IUT) Application in order to change your residence into the School of Engineering.
 The application contains the eligibility requirements.
-In addition, students should complete Calculus I, Calculus II and Calculus-based Physics before transferring.
+In addition, students should complete two semesters of calculus and two semesters of applicable lab-based science prior to transferring.

 Q1 How do I change my graduation term?